Rust-GCC/gccrs/gcc/config/aarch64/aarch64-sve.md

 ;; it would would copy the upper (undefined) bits of each container along ;; with the corresponding defined bits.
-If SEL used the element size, ;; it would use separate predicate bits to select between the undefined ;; elements in each input vector; these seperate predicate bits might ;; themselves be undefined, depending on the mode of the predicate.
+If SEL used the element size, ;; it would use separate predicate bits to select between the undefined ;; elements in each input vector; these separate predicate bits might ;; themselves be undefined, depending on the mode of the predicate.
 ;;
 ;; Thus the only difference is whether the undefined bits in a container